CDR and WAND Parent Champions FAQs

-- You should have received a THRIVE ONLINE bag at the first training session and another containing your starter-pack of info.
-However, if you need one, please contact Eleanor or Nazim.
+- You should have received a THRIVE Wandsworth bag at the first training session and another containing your starter-pack of info.
+However, if you need one, please contact us.

 - If you know a local business that you think might be interested, have a chat with the manager and take down his/her name for follow-up with more details from Lucia.
 We also have a single sheet of information for businesses interested in supporting the scheme that you can get from us.

 Q. What if someone I talk to expresses interest in becoming a Parent Champion?